-In September 1928, Henry and David travelled on an expedition to Africa where Henry met Beryl Markham, a British-born Kenyan aviator who was married to film producer Mansfield Markham.
+In September 1928, Henry and Edward travelled on an expedition to Africa where Henry met Beryl Markham, a British-born Kenyan aviator, who was married to film producer Mansfield Markham.
 Henry and Beryl were soon embroiled in a love affair although there is a difference of opinion over whether the affair began in Africa or back in England.
-As the king’s health deteriorated, both princes were ordered to return home and Beryl followed them taking residence at the Grosvenor Hotel.
-The affair between Henry and Beryl soon became common knowledge in London society and when the news reached Queen Mary – she was shocked.
-The king took matters into his own hands and arranged for Henry to undertake a series of foreign tours which would keep him busy.
+As the King’s health deteriorated, both princes were ordered to return home and Beryl followed them taking up residence at the Grosvenor Hotel.
+The affair between Henry and Beryl soon became common knowledge in London society and when the news socked Queen Mary.
+The King took matters into his own hands and arranged for Henry to undertake a series of foreign tours which would keep him busy.

 When Henry returned to England in 1929, Beryl’s husband had filed for divorce and threatened to make Henry’s private letters to Beryl public if he did not agree to look after her.
 The affair ended and Henry never saw Beryl again, although he continued to pay a stipend to her death in 1985.
 Under increasing pressure from his parents, Henry decided it was time to settle down and he proposed to Lady Alice Montagu Douglas Scott, sister of one of his best friends.
 The wedding was due to take place at Westminster Abbey on 6 November 1935, however it was moved to the Private Chapel at Buckingham Palace when Alice’s father died shortly beforehand.